yegonkimutai/Awesome-books-ES6/README.md

 # 📖 [Awesome-book-project] <a name="about-project"></a>

 **[Awesome-book-project]** is a project creation dynamic list with the use of JavaScript.
-The project also focusing on adding and removing of list elements from a website.
+The project focuses on adding and removing of list elements from a website.
+In addition, the project focuses on the ES6 syntax to modify and make a clean code by using import and export.
+Also, the project uses ES6 to modify the date and time of the page.

 ## 🛠 Built With <a name="built-with"></a>